railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 *  *Address Type* : \ ``Default``\  .

-Then add \ ``Customers``\   in the  *Categories*  field.  *Save*  the form.
+Then add \ ``Customers``\   in the :guilabel:`Categories` field. :guilabel:`Save` the form.
 To check your work you can go to the menu :menuselection:`Partners --> Partner Categories` and click on each category in turn to see the companies in the category.

 .. note:: Multiple Partner Categories